Welcome!

 Conference Organizer

-David Boon is an organizer for Chicago Psychedelic Buddhism, creating spaces for exploring the intersection of psychedelics and Buddhist practice.
+Dave is an organizer for groups that explore the intersection of psychedelics and Buddhist practice.
 Through the Tergar Meditation Teacher Program with Yongey Mingyur Rinpoche, David is developing meditation programs both grounded in traditional Buddhist teachings and designed for psychedelic preparation and integration with an emphasis on harm reduction.
 He has over 18 years of professional experience guiding entrepreneurial organizations and holds an MBA with Honors from the University of Chicago.

 Contact Us

-NOTE: Medicine Buddha image courtesy of Garchen Buddhist Institute.
-Provided for personal, non-commercial use.
+NOTE: Original Medicine Buddha image courtesy of Karma Phuntsok.
+Provided for educational, non-commercial use.
 May all beings benefit!